-Hide and lock Excel formulas from being copied
+Hide, lock and protect Excel formulas from being copied

 Excel formulas protection with DoneEx XCell Compiler

-To reach this goal, a calculation engine was created to substitute the original Excel’s calculation in compiled EXE whereas the Excel itself is used for formatting and reflection of calculation results.
+To reach this goal, DoneEx engineers developed our own calculation engine which works during the compiled formula calculation process by substituting the original Excel’s calculation in the protected workbook, while the Excel itself is used for formatting and reflection of calculation results.